I’ve included several personal posts about a move overseas in this business blog for the following reasons:

 - Because I LOVE leading change.

-- Because there was a season of our lives, that was filled with continuous unwanted change. …So much so that it was like being hit with enormous waves, each one would knock us down, we would stand again, and another would hit.
+- Three years of our lives were filled with continuous unwanted change. …So much so that it was like being hit with enormous waves, each one would knock us down, we would stand again, and another would hit.
 It was such a confusing and painful time that to this day tears surface when I think about it.
 When the waves stopped crashing there was not much about our lives that looked the same.
 And then the transformation within us began.

 - Because individuals and organizations need direction and encouragement as they navigate their own seasons of change.
 (Did you know that year after year, Critical Human Capital Issues continue to be change related?)

 My hope is: